 Beware of scams on the Le Bon Coin website!

 The buyer ends up either with a defective product or with a ballast.
 The scammer very often replaces the product with a pebble or a piece of metal of the same weight.
 In the case of smartphones and PCs, it may be a counterfeit of the original.

-READ: How to make money with cryptocurrencies?
+READ: How to make money with an advertisement on your car?

+Beware of scams on the Le Bon Coin website!